Santa Muerte: Association with criminality

 Santa Muerte's association with criminal activities and organizations has a long history throughout Mexico and the United States.
 Santa Muerte's resemblance to the Grim Reaper has generated controversy around whether she should be worshipped or frowned upon, with national Catholic Churches and dioceses having regarded the followers of Santa Muerte as devil-worshippers.
-Mexican authorities have linked Santa Muerte's devotees with prostitution, drugs, kidnappings, and homicides after shrines and figures of the death saint have been found by police in many incidents.
+Mexican authorities have linked Santa Muerte's devotees with prostitution, drugs, kidnappings, and homicides after police have found shrines and figures of the death saint in many incidents.
 In the Mexican and U.S. press, devotion to Santa Muerte is often associated with violent crimes, organized crime, kidnappings, extortions, prostitution, and the illegal drug trade.
 She is a popular religious figure in prisons, both among inmates and staff, and shrines dedicated to her can be found in many cells.

 Altars with images of Santa Muerte have been found in many drug houses, both in Mexico and the United States.
 Among Santa Muerte's more infamous devotees are kidnapper Daniel Arizmendi López, known as El Mochaorejas, and Gilberto García Mena, one of the bosses of the Gulf Cartel.
 In March 2012, the Sonora State Investigative Police announced that they had arrested eight people for murder for allegedly having performed a human sacrifice of a woman and two ten-year-old boys to Santa Muerte.
-In 2025, shrines and altars dedicated to Santa Muerte were discovered in Iztapalapa when the Secretariat of Citizen Security and Attorney Office launched a search in the Colonia Renovacion and arrested three people who had doses of drugs and altars of the Santa Muerte.
+In 2025, shrines and altars dedicated to Santa Muerte were discovered in Iztapalapa when the Secretariat of Citizen Security and Attorney Office launched a search in the Colonia Renovacion and arrested three people who had doses of drugs and altars of Santa Muerte.

 Ritual killings in Mexico, seemingly inspired by or associated with Santa Muerte, have occurred during the height of the Felipe Calderón presidency, with his declaration of war against the drug cartels and criminal gangs in Mexico after his inauguration in December 2006.
 Silvia Meraz, a Mexican serial killer and cult leader, was convicted of three murders which took place between 2009 and 2012 in Nacozari, Sonora; the victims were murdered as human sacrifices to Santa Muerte.
 In November 2024, a local religious leader devoted to Santa Muerte was gunned down at an altar dedicated to the skeleton figure.

-In December 2010 David Romo Guillén, founder and archbishop of the Traditionalist Mexican-American Catholic Church, an independent Catholic denomination devoted to the worship of Santa Muerte, was arrested by Mexican authorities on charges of managing funds of a kidnapping gang linked to a Mexican drug cartel, sentenced to 66 years in prison for kidnapping and extortion, and the church stripped of legal recognition on similar grounds in 2006.
-Mexican drug lords, like those of La Familia Michoacana cartel, take advantage of "gangster footsoldiers" vulnerability and enforced religious obedience to establish a sacred meaning to their cause that would keep their soldiers disciplined.
+In December 2010 David Romo Guillén, founder and archbishop of the Traditionalist Mexican-American Catholic Church, an independent Catholic denomination devoted to the worship of Santa Muerte, was arrested by Mexican authorities on charges of managing the funds of a kidnapping gang linked to a Mexican drug cartel and sentenced to 66 years in prison for kidnapping and extortion, and the church was stripped of legal recognition on similar grounds in 2006.
+Mexican drug lords, like those of La Familia Michoacana cartel, take advantage of the vulnerability of their "gangster footsoldiers" and enforced religious obedience to establish a sacred meaning to their cause that would keep their soldiers disciplined.